Home » Recipes » Dessert » Rømmegrøt

 total time: 55 minutes

-Rømmegrøt is a warm Norwegian porridge, similar to a rich pudding, eaten with a drizzle of melted butter and a good sprinkling of cinnamon.
+Rømmegrøt is a warm Norwegian porridge recipe, similar to a rich milk pudding, that's delightful with a drizzle of melted butter and a good sprinkling of cinnamon-sugar over the top.
+Enjoy it as a hot breakfast, side dish, or dessert!

 Print